IIITLucknowSWEngg/CSITTeam005/Assignment 2/Diagrams.md

 # Diagram.md - Duolingo Project

-This document provides an overview and description of the various UML diagrams that represent the architecture, use cases, and interactions within the Duolingo clone system.
+This document provides an overview and description of the various UML diagrams that represent the architecture, use cases, and interactions within Duolingo's system.
 These diagrams serve as blueprints for understanding how different components and entities interact within the system.

 ---

 ## 1. **System Architecture Diagram**

 ### Description:
-The **System Architecture Diagram** represents the overall structure of the Duolingo clone system.
+The **System Architecture Diagram** represents the overall structure of Duolingo's system.
 It details the interaction between the client-side (User's Device), server-side services, external services, and databases.
 This diagram provides a high-level overview of how different components are interconnected, ensuring smooth data flow and interactions.

 ### Components:
 - **External Services**: